BlueCodeSystems/opensrp-extra-classes/README.md

 ```

 ## Releases
+### 0.1.0 - September 25, 2025
+- Initial library release with PulseBridge FHIR bundle generation and parsing
+  APIs, plus client utilities for PulseBridge workflows.

-Refer to the repository's Releases page for published versions and notes once
+Refer to the repository's Releases page for published versions and release
-tags are created.
+notes.

 ## Contributing
 Issues and pull requests are welcome.
 Please build and test with the toolchain